You are here

 The precise stage from which GMP is required depends on a number of factors.

 If the imported flower is to be used as a starting material at a site that has GMP approval, the site where the cannabis plant is processed and the flowers are dried does not require GMP approval.
-Typically, it is the processes that occur after drying of cannabis flower or the initial extraction of the bulk cannabis oil that must be undertaken in an appropriately licensed or approved GMP facility.
+Typically, the manufacturing steps that occur after the initial drying of cannabis flower or the initial cannabis crude extract must be undertaken at either a TGA licensed manufacturing site in Australia or an overseas manufacturing site that has GMP evidence as listed in subsection 13(3) of TGO 93.

 The site manufacturing the finished good must ensure that all quality requirements applicable to the starting material (in this case, flowers) are met, as part of their GMP obligations and to ensure the finished product is of appropriate quality.